 Macroeconomic events greatly affect an index’s pricing in most cases.
 This is because of the nature of indices.
 While a company’s share price will be affected by internal company news and external events in the wider economy, indices’ performance tracks the share price of many stocks.

 Anything that may affect the performance of companies' fundamentals on both macro and micro level (like the cost of borrowing, inflation, employment levels, that company’s latest earnings, their industry’s supply chain shocks, and more) could produce changes in the index level.

 In fact, economic events have such a material impact on indices that economists and analysts consider many a barometer for the financial health of a sector, a country, and even the world.

 Good news will increase investor confidence, possibly indicating an upward spike.
 Conversely, bad news could result in investors pulling out of stocks to transfer wealth into 'safe havens' like gold.
-This lessened demand could see a drop in stock prices, and therefore drops in the index.
+This will affect things for you as a trader, as lessened demand could see a drop in stock prices, and therefore drops in the index.